Mercury Systems (MRCY) Releases Q2 Earnings Guidance

-Mercury Systems (NASDAQ:MRCY) updated its second quarter earnings guidance on Tuesday.
+Mercury Systems (NASDAQ:MRCY) issued an update on its second quarter earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.39-0.43 for the period, compared to the Thomson Reuters consensus estimate of $0.40.
 The company issued revenue guidance of $151.6-156.6 million, compared to the consensus revenue estimate of $153.70 million.Mercury Systems also updated its FY 2019 guidance to $1.65-1.79 EPS.

-Several equities analysts recently issued reports on the company.
-ValuEngine lowered Mercury Systems from a buy rating to a hold rating in a research note on Wednesday, October 17th.
-BidaskClub lowered Mercury Systems from a strong-buy rating to a buy rating in a research note on Tuesday, October 16th.
-Canaccord Genuity assumed coverage on Mercury Systems in a research note on Thursday, October 4th.
-They set a buy rating and a $64.00 price target on the stock.
-Finally, Zacks Investment Research lowered Mercury Systems from a hold rating to a sell rating in a research note on Tuesday, July 24th.
-Two research analysts have rated the stock with a sell rating, three have given a hold rating and four have assigned a buy rating to the company’s stock.
-The company currently has a consensus rating of Hold and a consensus target price of $52.17.
+Mercury Systems (NASDAQ:MRCY) last released its quarterly earnings results on Tuesday, October 30th.
+The technology company reported $0.39 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.35 by $0.04.
+The firm had revenue of $144.10 million for the quarter, compared to analyst estimates of $139.12 million.
+Mercury Systems had a net margin of 5.72% and a return on equity of 7.01%.
+The business’s revenue for the quarter was up 35.8% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.37 EPS.
+Equities research analysts predict that Mercury Systems will post 1.36 EPS for the current fiscal year.

-In other Mercury Systems news, insider Mark Aslett sold 30,000 shares of Mercury Systems stock in a transaction that occurred on Thursday, September 20th.
-The stock was sold at an average price of $54.91, for a total transaction of $1,647,300.00.
-Following the sale, the insider now directly owns 427,440 shares of the company’s stock, valued at $23,470,730.40.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, COO Didier M. C. Thibaud sold 3,500 shares of Mercury Systems stock in a transaction that occurred on Wednesday, August 15th.
-The shares were sold at an average price of $49.66, for a total value of $173,810.00.
-Following the sale, the chief operating officer now directly owns 331,669 shares in the company, valued at $16,470,682.54.
+In related news, insider Mark Aslett sold 10,000 shares of Mercury Systems stock in a transaction that occurred on Wednesday, October 31st.
+The shares were sold at an average price of $45.81, for a total value of $458,100.00.
+Following the completion of the sale, the insider now owns 407,440 shares in the company, valued at approximately $18,664,826.40.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, COO Didier M. C. Thibaud sold 3,500 shares of Mercury Systems stock in a transaction that occurred on Tuesday, September 4th.
+The shares were sold at an average price of $54.23, for a total transaction of $189,805.00.
+Following the completion of the sale, the chief operating officer now owns 318,525 shares of the company’s stock, valued at approximately $17,273,610.75.
 The disclosure for this sale can be found here.
-Insiders have sold 73,200 shares of company stock worth $3,806,642 over the last ninety days.
-Company insiders own 2.80% of the company’s stock.
+Insiders sold a total of 55,200 shares of company stock valued at $2,920,742 in the last quarter.
+2.80% of the stock is owned by insiders.

 About Mercury Systems